ashutoshmjain/gita/src/knower.md

 ### The Universal Computer - Mahat

 The gunas model at its core reduces the multiplicity of quantum states to a biary choice.
 That makes this quantum apparatus more like a classical computation device.
-Manifestaion is like a classical transistor in "ON" position where observer is locked, and the opposite is like an "off" state.
-The idea that knowledge is retained means system keeps a track of all its states to check the cumulative outcomes match with the design - an automated consistency check.
+Manifestaion is like a classical transistor in "ON" position where observer is locked in like a tiny spark of current, and the opposite is barren "off" state without any attention.

 <div style="padding-left:40px;font-size:0.8em;">